Fast and Efficient MMD-based Fair PCA via Optimization over Stiefel Manifold: Low Explained Variance of FPCA

-With $d \geq 2$, the restriction on $\theta$ as expressed by Eq.~\eqref{eqn4} may cause severe deviation from the optimal $\theta$'s obtained without such restriction.
-In turn, this may cause a misalignment in the ordering of the explained variance of each loading vector.
-In other words, the ordering of the explained variance may be substantially different from the ordering of the eigenvalues in the presence of the {\it covariance (quadratic)} constraint.
+If $\frac{\varphi}{\varphi + \max\{q_1, -q_p\}}$ is sufficiently large enough, then we would be constraining the sum of square of cosines to be somewhat close to $1$ i.e. forcing some of the to-be-found eigenvectors $v_l$'s into directions such that they are somewhat orthogonal to $s_k$'s, the eigenvectors of $Q$.
+Such restriction becomes more prominent as $d$ increases.
+All in all, the presence of the {\it covariance (quadratic)} constraint may cause a misalignment in the ordering of the explained variance of each loading vector, potentially causing the ordering of the explained variance to be substantially different from the ordering of the eigenvalues.